 Discussion

-The purpose of the present study was to… This study was the first to examine associations between physical activity and mental health using the novel comprehensive MHQ instrument, which captures a broad range of clinical mental health symptoms as well as aspects of wellbeing, summarizing them on a single dimension ranging from clinical risk to thriving.
+The purpose of the present study was to estimate a treatment effect of physical activity engagement on mental health using the novel comprehensive MHQ instrument, which captures a broad range of clinical mental health symptoms as well as aspects of wellbeing, summarizing them on a single dimension ranging from clinical risk to thriving.
 Our findings revealed a significant small effect of self-reported physical activity on overall mental health and well-being.
 Sensitivity analyses revealed this effect was robust after adjusting for covariates using several different statistical methods.
 These findings are consistent with the existing evidence that has demonstrated beneficial associations between physical activity and various psychological outcomes including severe mental disorders [53], cognitive function [62, 63], emotional skills [64], resilience [65], and quality of life [21, 26].
 Our results also align with previous work that has shown favorable effects of physical activity on indicators of mental health are consistent across the adult lifespan [66, 67].
 Taken together, these findings further underscore the importance of promoting a physically activity lifestyle to improve population mental health and well-being, which has the potential to significantly reduce the forecasted growing economic costs associated with poor mental health over the next decade.

 Findings from the present study also contribute to the body of literature investigating associations between physical activity and mental health through examining specific subcategories of mental health and well-being.
 Our results showed robust and consistent beneficial effects of physical activity on each of the six subcategories, although it should be noted that physical activity appears to have a significantly stronger relationship with Mind-Body compared to Social Self as evidenced by non-overlapping 95% CIs.
 The Mind-Body Connection subcategory, in which the largest effects were observed for physical activity, contains items assessing aspects of well-being with benefits robustly related to physical activity, such as pain [73, 74], sleep [75, 76], appetite regulation [77, 78], and fatigue [79, 80].
-Conversely, the smallest effect was shown for Social Self, which includes aspects of well-being with less established associations to physical activity such as… [81-84].
-These findings suggest that physical exercise benefits overall mental wellbeing, with small differences favoring psychophysiological over social aspects.
+Conversely, the smallest effect was shown for Social Self, which includes aspects of well-being with less established associations to physical activity such as… empathy and body image [81-84].
+Although physical activity is a social pursuit for many across the world, one potential explanation for a smaller effect of physical activity on Social Self is that some individuals prefer to engage in independent activities such as running or cycling alone, thus negating the potential social benefits associated with more group-oriented activities such as team sports and exercise classes.
+Nevertheless, these findings suggest that physical activity may confer benefits for all aspects of mental health and well-being, with small differences favoring psychophysiological over social aspects.